Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Citizen Service: +10% Naval capacity from +15%
  * Sovereign Guardian: -40% to empire size from pops from -50%
  * Barbaric Despoiler: +10% Market Fee
+ * Catalytic Converter: reduce alloy production by -0.5 and councilor position now gives +1% bonus to alloy production from +2%

 ### Boosts
  * Efficient Bureaucracy: -3% Empire Size